-- 1.0 The President may grant Administrative Leave to the University Librarian immediately after, or during, her or his service in that office. - 2.0 The purpose of such leave shall be to enable the University Librarian to undertake an appropriate programme of activities to prepare to return to a full-time position in the Library or to assume new administrative responsibilities. - 3.0 To be eligible for such leave, an individual shall normally have completed one full term as University Librarian. - 4.1 Full salary shall be granted during the period of Administrative Leave. - 4.2 Individuals are encouraged to apply for external fellowships for their Administrative Leave.
+- appropriate programme of activities to prepare to return to a full-time position in the Library or to assume new administrative responsibilities. - 3.0 To be eligible for such leave, an individual shall normally have completed one full term as University Librarian. - 4.1 Full salary shall be granted during the period of Administrative Leave. - 4.2 Individuals are encouraged to apply for external fellowships for their Administrative Leave.
 If such external fellowships are awarded, a reduction in the University support shall not be made. - 4.3 In general during the leave period, a Librarian shall not accept paid outside employment other than that which contributes to the Librarian's professional development.
-He/she may, however, apply for and may receive permission to undertake suitable limited paid work (library work, research, or other).
+They may, however, apply for and may receive permission to undertake suitable limited paid work (library work, research, or other).